josechang/sciinfo/README.md

 		ls

-* Step 4: Transfer the files one by one
+* Step 4: Transfer the files one by one.

 		pdfx <filename>.pdf -t -o ../txt/<filename>.txt

 ### Install Django with Postgres, Nginx and Gunicorn ###

-* Step 1: Installation of the Postgres
+* Step 1: Installation of the Postgres.

 		sudo yum install python-devel postgresql-server postgresql-devel psotgresql-contrib gcc nginx

-* Step 2: Initialize the PostgreSQL
+* Step 2: Initialize the PostgreSQL.

 		sudo postgresql-setup initdb

-* Step 3: Start the PostgreSQL service
+* Step 3: Start the PostgreSQL service.

 		sudo systemctl start postgresql

-* Step 4: Change the setting
+* Step 4: Change the setting.

 	When opening: